vtex/shoreline/packages/admin-ui-docs/docs/contributing/onboarding.md

 ### Issues: where the conversation happens

 We are using [GitHub Issues](https://github.com/vtex/admin-ui/issues) for our public bugs, new features, and discussions.
 We keep a close eye on this and try to make it clear when we have an internal fix or feature in progress.
-Feel free to create new issues and open discussions about anything that you think it's relevant to the project.
+Feel free to create new issues and open discussions about anything that you think is relevant to the project.
 However, before filing a new task, make sure your issue doesn’t already exist.

 ### Storybook

 We use storybook as a canvas to create stories and as a preview of our components features.
-It's really useful to share with the designers and check if the component has the expected behavior.
+It is really useful to share with the designers and check if the component has the expected behavior.

 ### Commit messages